camunda/camunda-docs-manual/content/reference/dmn11/decision-table/rule.md

 {{< img src="../img/input-entry.png" title="Input Entry" class="no-lightbox" >}}

-A rule can have one or more input entries which are the conditions of the rule.
+A rule can have one or more input entries, which are the conditions of the rule.
 Each input entry contains an expression in a `text` element as child of an `inputEntry` XML element.